Stevens Creek Reservoir

 Stevens Creek Reservoir is an artificial lake located in the foothills of the Santa Cruz Mountains near Cupertino, California.
 A 1063 acre county park surrounds the reservoir and provides limited fishing ("catch and release"), picnicking, hiking, and horseback riding activities.
-Although swimming is not allowed, non-power boating (such as a kayak) is allowed for certain parts of the year.
+Although swimming is not allowed, non-power boating (such as by kayak) is allowed for certain parts of the year.
 No powered boats or jet skis are allowed.
 All vessels must be inspected for invasive Quagga mussels prior to launch.

 The California Office of Environmental Health Hazard Assessment has issued a safe eating advisory for any fish caught in Stevens Creek Reservoir due to elevated levels of mercury.